dasch-swiss/sipi/docs/lua.md

 # SIPI Lua Interface
 SIPI has an embedded [LUA](http://www.lua.org) interpreter.
-LUA is a simple script language that was deveopped specifically to be embedded into applications.
-For example the game [minecraft](https://www.minecraft.net) makes extensive use of LUA scripting
+LUA is a simple script language that was developped specifically to be embedded into applications.
+For example the games [minecraft](https://www.minecraft.net) and [World of Warcraft](https://worldofwarcraft.com/de-de/) make extensive use of LUA scripting for customization and programming extensions.

-Each HTTP request to SIPI invokes a new, independent lua-instance.
-Therefore LUA may be used in the following contexts:
+Each HTTP request to SIPI invokes a recent, independent lua-instance (Version 5.3.5).
+Therefore, LUA may be used in the following contexts:

-- Preflight function (mandatory)
+- Preflight function
 - Embedded in HTML pages
 - RESTful services using the SIPI routing